What is a Smart OBM system?

 You’ll need to follow your Smart OBM manufacturer’s recommendations for the maintenance and calibration of your device.

 - Talk to your preferred service provider, potential OBM suppliers and shop around.
 Select a supplier who offers type-approved Smart OBM systems that work for you, and is supported by your preferred service provider.
 Get useful information about suppliers of type-approved OBM systems on our Type-Approved OBM Systems page.

 - Have your chosen type-approved Smart OBM system installed in your vehicles.

 - If you don’t already have one, get a permit or carry a copy of the applicable Notice from your road authority or the NHVR that allows you to operate to mass specifications at the level that you need.

-If you are a new supplier of OBM systems, there is a four-stage process to progress through with TCA to obtain type-approval.
+If you are a new supplier of Smart OBM systems, you can obtain type-approval from TCA.
 For more information please visit Obtaining Type-Approval of an OBM System.